cappuu02/Cybersecurity-Sapienza/2Semester/IOT/12) Standards and Protocols in IoT.md

 In connection-oriented communication mode, after the bi-directional communication is established, the ==Attribute protocol (ATT)== and the ==Generic Attribute Profile (GATT)== layers **define how data is represented and exchanged between BLE devices**.

-si occupano della fase successiva allo stabilimento della connessione, a differenza del livello GAP che si occupa del processo di pubblicità che si verifica prima che la connessione venga stabilita.
+si occupano della fase successiva allo stabilimento della connessione, a differenza del livello ==GAP che si occupa del processo di pubblicità che si verifica prima che la connessione venga stabilita==.

 ### ATT Protocol
 The ==ATT protocol== is used to **discover, read and write attributes on a peer device**.